learn-co-curriculum/binary-and-hexadecimal/README.md

 `-rw-r--r-- 1 spencer1248 staff 4176 May  4 09:23 README.md`

-The first 3 spaces are for the owner, the second 3 are for the group. the last 3 are for everyone.
+Skipping the initial `-`, The first 3 spaces are for the owner, the second 3 are for the group. the last 3 are for everyone.

 To change these permissions, we can use a bit string like this: